Adelphi Motel homicide: Two arrested for murder

 A 31-year-old man and a 40-year-old man were those arrested and charged, Detective Sergeant Andy Livingstone said.

-The two men are due to appear in Taupō District Court on Wednesday.
+The two men are due to appear in Taupō District Court tomorrow.

 Livingstone thanked the community for their support and cooperation throughout the investigation.